 For facility and real estate managers, it is crucial to research what use cases are relevant and valuable to their organization.
 What smart solutions is the organization looking for?
 Are these actually smart solutions and do they provide learning and predictive analysis?
 In addition, organizations must determine what the specific business case from both a quantitative (costs) and/or qualitative (user experience, building performance) perspective for each relevant use case is.
 What is the real value of the use case and related smart solution?
 Establishing your use case and business case for your Smart and Learning Building solution is where the smart journey starts to an attractive, healthy, efficient and effective workplace that supports the organization’s objectives.

-If you are interested in learning more about smart buildings, you should sign up for our upcoming webinar, “Turning Smart Building Diagnostics into Smart Actions.”
+If you are interested in learning more about smart buildings, you should watch our webinar, “Turning Smart Building Diagnostics into Smart Actions.”